ckaethler/workwithme.guide-myguide/index.md

 ## Communication Preferences

 - I do my best to respond quickly to any messages via **Slack or Email** during business hours.
 - For **urgent matters**, I frequently check my **Email** during non-working hours.
-- When I'm not at work, I will skim through emails to lightly check-in and make sure I'm not needed.
+I usually skim through emails to lightly check-in and make sure I'm not needed.
-- If I'm at work and I've got my headphones on, feel free to send me a message on Slack.

 ## How To Know I’ve Gone To The Dark Side

 ### Warning Signs

 - If I don't feel safe in a conversation, I will respectfully try to turn the conversation to something I'm more comfortable with or will politely exit the talk.
 If its something I feel I need to address afterwards, I will gently let you know via a private message on Slack.
-- If I'm just not having an "on" or "good" day, I usually & unfortunately look it.
+- If I'm just not having an "on" or "good" day, I will usually & unfortunately look it.

 ### How to help